What is an Enduring Power of Attorney?

 What happens if I lose my mental capacity without making an Enduring Power of Attorney?

-If you lose mental capacity through illness or accident without having made a valid Enduring Power of Attorney, an individual or individuals can be appointed to become your committee, this is done through the Wards of Court procedure, and involves an application to the High Court.
+If you lose mental capacity through illness or accident without having made a valid Enduring Power of Attorney, an individual or individuals can be appointed to become your committee.
+This is done through the Wards of Court procedure, and involves an application to the High Court.

 So why have an Enduring Power of Attorney?

-The process of making an Enduring Power of Attorney is less time consuming and expensive than the Ward of Court process.
+Making an Enduring Power of Attorney is less time consuming and expensive than the Ward of Court process.
 It gives the Donor, the person creating the Enduring Power of Attorney, control, in allowing them to select and appoint a specific person of their own choosing to make decisions on their behalf in the event that they lose capacity.
 Compared to a High Court Judge selecting and approving your committee, under the Ward of Court procedure.
 It is advisable to put in place an Enduring Power of Attorney while you are in good health and have the capacity to make decisions about whom to appoint.
 Just like your Will, you should review your Enduring Power of Attorney on a regular basis and make sure that it is fit for purpose.

 What is the effect of creating an Enduring Power of Attorney?